 These developments raise the question if a fully integrated WeNMR/N4U portal would still respond to a need of the respective user communities.
 Because of this, in developing this integrated portal described in this deliverable we made the following choices:

-We chose to develop a light way version of the portal, which provides an entry point to the MoBrain CC, based on Liferay technology for which the Gnubila partner has a strong expertise (the technology behind the N4U portal).
+We chose to develop a lightweight version of the portal, which provides an entry point to the MoBrain CC, based on Liferay technology for which the gnúbila partner has a strong expertise (the technology behind the N4U portal).
 This easily allows to extend its functionality when needed.

 The portal contains mainly information about the MoBrain CC, its partners and achievements, and links to external respective sites for support and services.

 We chose to host the portal in a Virtual Machine on the EGI federated cloud.
-This avoids reserving hardware to run the portal, allowing for flexibility on where to run it, but also offering a simple solution to decommission it if if would happen that future developments would render it redundant (in that case the EGI wiki would suffice to describe the MoBrain CC and report its achievements).
+This avoids reserving hardware to run the portal, allowing for flexibility on where to run it, but also offering a simple solution to decommission it if it would happen that future developments would render it redundant (in that case the EGI wiki would suffice to describe the MoBrain CC and report its achievements).

 Its deployment and configuration are managed using the Software Configuration Management tool Puppet , called from a contextualization script launched at the end of the Virtual Machine creation.